ichenglin/Skript_Modules/README.md

 # Minecraft_Skript-API
-Some API I feel useful and save time for script coders.
+Check this out for API usage and examples.

 # String Datas API
 	+---------------------------------------------[USAGE]---------------------------------------------+